RESPONSIBLE GAMING - gambling addiction and the protection of minors

-Realizing the importance of gambling treatment and prevention of gambling addiction, most online casinos are nowadays expanding their responsible gaming tools they offer to players.
-Most of them provide at least the option of self exclusion while some also support loss and wager limits.
+Since they realize the importance of gambling treatment and prevention of gambling addiction, most online casinos are nowadays expanding the responsible gaming tools that they offer to their players.
+Most casinos provide at least the option of self exclusion, while some also support loss- and wager limits.

-These are the responsible gaming tools found across online casinos to help prevent and stop gambling addiction:
+These are the responsible gaming tools that can be found across online casinos and will help you prevent and stop gambling addiction:

-- Cooling off period: it’s essentially the shorter version of self exclusion of 24 hours or a few days (usually 3-7).
+- Cooling off period: This is essentially the shorter version of self exclusion; 24 hours up to a few days (usually 3-7).

 - Deposit limit: limiting the amount of money that you can deposit daily, weekly, or monthly.
-When you reach the specified deposit limit you won’t be able to deposit more in that period.
+When you reach a specific deposit limit you will not be able to deposit more in that period.

-- Session limit: an adaptation of the reality check where you get a reminder of your activity and an automatic log out after a preset activity time.
+- Session limit: a variant of the “reality check” function, where you get a reminder of your activity and are automatically logged out after a pre-set activity time.

-- Self-assessment: by taking a short test you get an insight into which areas of your life are currently affected by gambling and receive a recommended list of responsible gaming tools that can help you.
+- Self-assessment: By taking a short test you get an insight into which areas of your life are currently affected by gambling and you receive a recommended list of responsible gaming tools that can help you.

-- Permanent account closure: of course, this should be available by default and most casinos apply it through their email support.
-It allows you to close your account and terminate all connections and contacts from the casino.
+- Permanent account closure: Of course, this should be available by default and most casinos apply it through their email support.
+It allows you to close your account and terminate all connections and contacts with the casino.

-Gambling may sound fun for minors especially when they are teenagers.
-Parents often think it might be too soon to even start thinking about gambling being an issue for their kids, but by the age of 15, most children have gambled at least once.
+Gambling may sound fun for minors, especially when they are teenagers.
+Parents may often think that it is too soon to even imagine that gambling could be an issue for their kids, but by the age of 15, most children have gambled at least once.
 This is why underage gambling plays a big role in responsible gaming.
-It is important to educate your kids that this is a serious offense which can appear in their criminal record.
+It is important to educate your children that this is a serious offense which can appear in their criminal record.
 If you are a parent and you are concerned for a minor in your family, here are a few tools and websites you can use to help:

 Search for a game’s rating information by title, platform, rating or content to decide if it’s safe for yor family.

 International center for youth gambling problems and high-rish behavior.
-Contact them using online contact form to seek professional help.
+Contact them by using an online contact form to seek professional help.